apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 [last release of the Rust `thrift` crate]: https://crates.io/crates/thrift/0.17.0

 These limitations are a consequence of the Thrift project's design goals: general purpose code that is easy to embed in a wide variety of other projects, rather than any fundamental limitation of the Thrift format.
-Given our goal of fast Parquet metadata parsing, we needed a more a custom, easier to optimize parser, to convert Thrift binary directly into the needed structures (Figure 8).
+Given our goal of fast Parquet metadata parsing, we needed a custom, easier to optimize parser, to convert Thrift binary directly into the needed structures (Figure 8).
+Since arrow-rs already did some postprocessing on the generated code and included a custom implementation of the compact protocol api, this change to a completely custom parser was a natural next step.

 <!-- Image source: https://docs.google.com/presentation/d/1WjX4t7YVj2kY14SqCpenGqNl_swjdHvPg86UeBT3IcY -->
 <div style="display: flex; gap: 16px; justify-content: center; align-items: flex-start;">